 Intellectual Things to Do When Bored

-Mental stimulation is just as important as physical activity.
+Mental stimulation is just as vital as physical activity.

 -